 The video link at left shows how to create the bar chart (note: the dataset in video is older).
 The code below is current.
 You can also open this annotated R file.
-Just open it in RStudio, not R. You can use the file to avoid retyping everything, just make sure your header names are the same as in the code, or adapt code as needed.
+Cut and paste the page into BBEdit if it opens as a webpage.
+Then open it in RStudio, not R. You can use the file to avoid retyping everything, just make sure your header names are the same as in the code, or adapt code as needed.